pangiole/dockerized-cloudera/README.md

-# Dockerized Cloudera Hadoop
+# Cloudera Docker
-This project gives you an easy way to build and start a fully functional Cloudera Hadoop cluster of Docker containers on your local machine.
+This project gives you an easy way to build and start a local Cloudera Hadoop cluster whose services are running within Docker containers on the same host.

 > WARN
 > This project is meant to facilitate software development and testing of BigData application.